barrage/ragu-chat-api/docs/BONVOYAGE.md

 - `BONVOYAGE_LLM_PROVIDER` - the provider used for all agents
 - `BONVOYAGE_MODEL` - the model used for all agents, must be compatible with the provider

+## Workflow

+A Bonvoyage workflow is created from an approved travel request, therefore it cannot be created with `workflow.new`, only with `workflow.existing` by providing the trip ID as the `workflowId`.

 ## Entities

 Bonvoyage consists of the following entities: